WebDev-Ayush/thunder-server/README.md

 ### Explanation

-The Dockerfile, provided for this step, _Dockerfile.distroless-base.uber-jar_, uses [Oracle GraalVM for JDK 23 container image](https://docs.oracle.com/en/graalvm/jdk/23/docs/getting-started/container-images/) for the builder, and [Debian Slim Linux image](https://github.com/linuxcontainers/debian-slim) for the runtime.
+The Dockerfile, provided for this step, _Dockerfile.distroless-base.uber-jar_, uses [Oracle GraalVM for JDK 24 container image](https://docs.oracle.com/en/graalvm/jdk/23/docs/getting-started/container-images/) for the builder, and [Debian Slim Linux image](https://github.com/linuxcontainers/debian-slim) for the runtime.
 The entrypoint for this image is equivalent to `java -jar`, so only a path to a JAR file is specified in `CMD`.

 ### Action

-1. Run the _build-jar.sh_ script from the application directory:
+1. Run the _build-jar-slim.sh_ script from the application directory:
     ```bash
-    ./build-jar.sh
+    ./build-jar-slim.sh
     ```

 2. Once the script finishes, a container image _debian-slim.jar_ should be available.
 Start the application using `docker run`: